Kylee Guy still determined to get justice for husband Scott Guy's murder

 She said she couldn't believe it for the first five days.

-When asked what kind of father he was, she said he was "over the top, just obsessed with Hunter".
+When asked what kind of father Scott was, she said: "Over the top, just obsessed with Hunter".

 "He just loved him to bits.
 He was an amazing dad."